whisthq/whist/client-applications/desktop/README.md

 In order to properly test the application, you need to package the application and the Fractal protocol together into an installer executable for your local platform.
 This will **NOT** publish the application to production, but will only build an identical installer which you can install locally and test from the perspective of a user, before publishing live.
 The installer executable will be in `client-applications/desktop/release` as a `.dmg` (MacOS), `.exe` (Windows) or `.deb` (Linux Ubuntu).

 The `build.sh` and `build.bat` scripts automate the process of packaging the Fractal protocol and the application together.
 In order to use them, you **need** to have all the tools needed to build the protocol on your local machine.
+If you've never compiled the protocol before, or are having issues, refer to the protocol repository [here](https://github.com/fractalcomputers/protocol).

 ### MacOS/Linux

+To package for local

+Run `./build.sh --branch [BRANCH] --version [VERSION] --bucket [BUCKET] --publish [PUBLISH]`.

+function printhelp {
+    echo "Usage: build [OPTION 1] [OPTION 2] ...\n" echo "Note: Make sure to run this script in a terminal on Mac." echo "  --branch BRANCH                set the Github protocol branch that you" echo "                                  want the client app to run" echo "  --version VERSION              set the version number of the client app" echo "                                  must be greater than the current version" echo "                                  in S3 bucket"
+    echo "  --bucket BUCKET                set the S3 bucket to upload to (if -publish=true)" echo "                                  options are:"
+    echo "                                    fractal-applications-release [Windows bucket]"
+    echo "                                    fractal-mac-application-release [Mac bucket]"
+    echo "                                    fractal-linux-application-release [Linux bucket]"
+    echo "                                    fractal-applications-testing [Internal use Windows testing bucket]" echo "                                    fractal-mac-application-testing [Internal use Macvp testing bucket]" echo "  --publish PUBLISH              set whether to publish to S3 and auto-update live apps" echo "                                  defaults to false, options are true/false" }